last update 20 July 2010

 Master Mariner (deceased) as per daughter's 1859 wedding certificate; Sailor (alive) as per daughter's 11 July 1832 baptism record.

-Matthew's parents presently unknown.
+Matthew Dobson's parents presently unknown.

 Elizabeth Dobson (Stringer)

 Christened 19 Oct 1803 at St Marys Parish Church, Scarborough.
-We have traced her Stringer ancestors back three generations to the early 1700s in the library held records of St Mary's church.
+We have traced her Stringer ancestors back three generations to the early 1700s in the Scarborough library held records of St Mary's church.

-m 27 December 1827, St Mary's Parish Church, Scarborough (church record transcript).
+m 27 December 1827, St Mary's Parish Church, Scarborough (church record).

 Seamstress / milliner listed in White's 1840 Directory under "Miscellany of Trades" at 6 Tanner Street.